mr0406/modular-restaurant/docs/Azurite.md

 To see folder and files logical structure (with correct names) you need to install: Microsoft Azure Storage Explorer

-ERROR with running azurite: (running scripts is disabled on this system)
+ERROR with running azurite: (running scripts is disabled on this system) \
-Run:
 powershell Set-ExecutionPolicy --Scope CurrentUser Unrestricted